NSS-Workshops/agentic-ai/src/sections/iterative-development/01-iterative-development-ask-mode/index.md

 ### 2. Test Each Step

-Before moving to the next iteration:
-- Run the code and verify it works
-- Check that it matches your expectations
-- Test edge cases if applicable
-- Make sure you understand the implementation
+Before moving to the next iteration, take time to run the code and verify it works as expected.
+Check that the implementation matches your expectations, test edge cases if applicable, and make sure you understand how the code functions and why it was implemented that way.

 ### 3. Ask Clarifying Questions

-Don't hesitate to ask **Ask** mode to explain its approach:
-- "Why did you choose this particular method?"
-- "What are the pros and cons of this approach?"
-- "How would this scale if we had hundreds of tasks?"
+Don't hesitate to ask **Ask** mode to explain its approach.
+Questions like "Why did you choose this particular method?", "What are the pros and cons of this approach?", and "How would this scale if we had hundreds of tasks?" help you understand the reasoning behind implementation decisions and learn best practices.

 ### 4. Request Modifications

-If something doesn't feel right, ask for changes:
-- "Can you refactor this to use a more functional approach?"
-- "I'd prefer to use CSS modules instead of inline styles"
-- "This component feels too complex—can we break it down further?"
+If something doesn't feel right, don't hesitate to ask for changes.
+You might request "Can you refactor this to use a more functional approach?", express preferences like "I'd prefer to use CSS modules instead of inline styles", or ask for simplification with "This component feels too complex—can we break it down further?"

 ### 5. Document Your Progress

-Keep notes about:
-- What you've completed
-- What you learned from each step
-- Decisions you made and why
-- What you want to tackle next
+Keep notes about what you've completed, what you learned from each step, decisions you made and why you made them, and what you want to tackle next.
+This documentation helps you maintain momentum across development sessions and provides valuable context for future decisions.

 ## Common Pitfalls to Avoid